If you’ve looked through any knit stitch dictionary, you’ve learned there are different types of knitting stitches.

 Written knitting instructions explain the details of the pattern and instruct you how to knit each stitch.
 They give you row-by-row instructions.

 The knitting instructions for stitch patterns will show you the individual stitches and rows that make up a single repeat.
-For example, a 1 x 1 rib knit stitch pattern has a 2-stitch repeat and a 1-row repeat.
-The knitting pattern looks like this:
+In case this is getting a little confusing, let me show you some examples.

 Let’s look at another example.